ProjectLibertyLabs/gateway/docs/src/Fundamentals/Migrating.md

 7.  **Migrate Core Functionalities**

     - Use the Content Publishing Service for creating feeds and posting content.
-    - Use the Graph Service for managing social connections.
     - Use the Content Watcher Service for retrieving the latest state of feeds and reactions.

 8.  **Test and Validate**